Honors students may complete internships to earn credit towards their Experiential

-- Contact honors AT_TOWSON to schedule an appointment with the Faculty Director to discuss the research component
+- Contact honors AT_TOWSON to schedule an appointment with the Honors Faculty Director to discuss the research

-of your internship experience and the topic that you and your faculty advisor
+component of your internship experience and the topic that you and your faculty advisor

-- Once you decide that you want to earn Honors Elective/Experiential and Advanced Learning
+- Once you decide that you want to earn Experiential and Advanced Learning credit for

-credit for your internship experience, complete the Application for Honors Credit Form.
+your internship experience, complete the Honors Elective Form.
 This form should be completed the semester prior to your planned internship.
-When you submit the Application for Honors Credit Form, you will also submit your
+When you submit the Application for Honors Credit Form, you will also submit a completed

-- Once completed, present your research at the bi-annual Celebration of Scholarship and Learning or another approved venue.
+- Once completed, present your work at the bi-annual Celebration of Scholarship and Learning or another approved venue.

-Please note, you must obtain approval from the Honors College before your internship begins in order to receive elective credit toward the completion of your Honors College
+You must obtain approval from the Honors College before your internship begins in order to receive credit toward the completion of your Honors College requirements.

 The Honors College advocates on behalf of its students to cultivate and maintain relationships